mattrussell2/gradescope-autograder/README.md

 # Changelog
 ## [1.1.5] - 2022-7-12
-Substantial revision - updated configuation to manage secret keeping better by using environment variables for Docker configuration - some configuration variables now hold name of the environnment variable, rather than the data itself.
+Substantial revision of setup configuration - updated configuation to manage secret keeping better by using environment variables for Docker configuration - some configuration variables now hold name of the environnment variable, rather than the data itself.
 Updated default to not use Dockerhub anymore, but rather GitHub Container registry; this avoid sketchy sharing of private info (dockercreds), and makes the docker setup more generalized (can login to any container registry with new setup).
 * Created
     - `etc/docker_config.ini` - Placed docker-only configuration here
 * Changed